domdfcoding/pynist/doc-source/usage.rst

 You will need to supply your own copy of the NIST Mass Spectral library to use this software.

-The main class in this library is the :class:`.Engine` class.
+The main class in this library is the :class:`~pyms_nist_search.win_engine.Engine` class.
 This class performs the actual searching.
 Start by initialising the search engine as follows:

 .. code-block:: python